VA Ann Arbor Healthcare System

-On September 19, 2012 the VA Ann Arbor Healthcare System (VAAAHS) opened the new 66,000 square foot VA Toledo Community Based Outpatient Clinic (CBOC), located at 1200 South Detroit Avenue, Toledo, Ohio 43614.
-The new Toledo CBOC significantly expands and enhances the many services provided to Veterans.
-VA has had a clinic in Toledo since 1978 and the new clinic ensures that VA will continue to serve Veterans for many years to come.
-The Toledo CBOC formally serves 8 Ohio counties - Lucas, Ottawa, Fulton, Sandusky, Henry, Seneca, Wood, and Hancock.
+VA Ann Arbor Healthcare System (VAAAHS) has had a Community Based Outpatient Clinic (CBOC) in Toledo since 1978 and opened the 66,000 square foot facility, located at 1200 South Detroit Avenue, Toledo, Ohio 43614, in 2012.
+At that time, the VA Toledo CBOC significantly expanded and enhanced the services available for Veterans.
+The VA Toledo CBOC formally serves 8 Ohio counties - Lucas, Ottawa, Fulton, Sandusky, Henry, Seneca, Wood, and Hancock.
 Veterans also come to the clinic from other counties in Ohio, as well as southeastern Michigan.
-In Fiscal Year 2013, the Toledo CBOC saw nearly 15,000 Veterans accounting for more than 100,000 visits.

 Laboratory Services: Please contact the clinic to arrange an appointment.

 Prescriptions: Routine prescriptions are processed through the mail or online at the MyHealtheVet website.

 VA Ann Arbor Healthcare System's Toledo Community Based Outpatient Clinic operates by appointment only.

 - Monday and Tuesday: 7:30 a.m. to 6:00 p.m.

 - Wednesday, Thursday, Friday: 7:30 a.m. to 4:30 p.m.

 - Case Management

 - Healthcare for Homeless Veterans (HCHV)

 - Home-based Primary Care (HBPC)